 By the end of your second year, you will have developed your skills further in animation and photography, and will have gained knowledge about filming a news bulletin.

-In you final year, you study the cinematic years 1967-1980 in their political and cultural context, as well as world cinema.
-In addition, you will choose one topic to study in depth from either film history and theory or a practical workshop (specialising in photography, animation, or filmmaking).
+In the final year, you study the key films of the Hollywood Renaissance period (1967-80), as well as the national cinemas of countries such as Iran, New Zealand, and Japan, and documentary filmmaking as a genre.
+In addition, you will choose one topic to study in depth from either film history or theory or a practical workshop (specialising in photography, animation, or filmmaking).
 You also complete a research project on a topic of your choice.
+Alternatively, you may choose to write a screenplay.

 |UCAS Tariff Points||120-112.
 UCAS Tariff points must come from a minimum of two A Levels (or equivalent).
 Additional points can be made up from a range of alternative qualifications|